-Fletcher Concrete has proposed the following upgrades to the site heading following this year's inspection:
+Fletcher Concrete made the following upgrades to the site in the 2019-2020 period:

-- Install a wedge pit system in the aggregate yard to divert yard water to the stormwater settlement pond to allow for treatment - Install a holding tank to pump water from the stormwater sump and batching area for reuse in concrete manufacture to reduce draw of freshwater.
+- Installing a wedge pit system in the aggregate yard to divert yard water to the stormwater settlement pond to allow for treatment. - Installing a holding tank to pump water from the stormwater sump and batching area for reuse in concrete manufacture to reduce draw of freshwater.